Women and Terrorism

 - Myers, S. L. (2009, February 4).
 Iraq arrests woman tied to bombings.
 New York Times.

 - Peteet, J. (1992).
 Gender in crisis: Women and the Palestinian resistance movement.
-New York: Columbia University Press.
+Columbia University Press.

 - Siljak, A. (2008).
 Angel of vengeance: The girl who shot the governor of St. Petersburg and sparked the age of assassination.
-New York: St. Martin’s Macmillan.
+St. Martin’s Macmillan.